Healthcare overseas..want to save a ton of money on a surgical procedure?...Consider going abroad...seriously.

 Do not be surprised at the fact he is US educated.

-Many of the doctors that we ran into in the islands went to school in the US, but wanted to return home to enjoy the more peaceful lifestyle.
+Many of the doctors that we ran into in the islands went to school in the US, but wanted to return home to enjoy a more peaceful lifestyle.

 Many countries even pay for US med school if the doctor agrees to practice for a period of time in the home country.